MaurizioB/Bigglesworth/docs/Bigglesworth/80-terminology.rst

 These messages are sometimes used to send "bulk" messages, such as memory/sound dumps or firmware updates.

+SysEx messages usually start with a manufacturer number, a model number and, possibly, a `Device ID <deviceid_>`__.
+In the case of Blofeld synthesizers, the first is 0x3E (integer 62), the second is 0x13 (integer 19), while the Device ID defaults to 0 and can be changed from the Blofeld's Global menu or Bigglesworth's "`Blofeld Device`_" utility.

 .. meta::
     :icon: help-about

+.. _`Blofeld Device`: "Settings and utilities/globals.html"